Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 What Causes a Head and Shoulders to Form?

-Some messages are easier to read than others, but they’re always present.
+Some are easier to interpret than others, but they’re always there.

-Concerning the head and shoulders pattern, the message is that buyers are tiring and that you’d best prepare for a potential reversal.
+When it comes to the head and shoulders pattern, the message is clear: buyers are losing steam, and a reversal could be on the horizon.

-How can a few simple swing highs accomplish this?
+How can a few swing highs lead to such a significant market shift?

-You see, it isn’t the price structure itself that causes the market to reverse.
+It’s not the price structure alone that causes the reversal.

-For this, we’re going to use a real head and shoulders formation that occurred on the GBPJPY weekly chart.
+To clarify this, let’s examine a real head and shoulders setup on the GBPJPY weekly chart.

 gbpjpy-head-and-shoulders-reversal

-Notice how after carving out a higher high (head) and pulling back, buyers were unable to push the price back above the head.
+Notice that after forming the higher high (head) and pulling back, buyers couldn’t push the price above the head again.

 gbpjpy-highs-and-lows

-If you’ll remember from the lesson on how to determine trend strength, the telltale sign of an impending trend change is a shift in the sequence of highs and lows.
+As we discussed in the lesson on how to determine trend strength, the key sign of an upcoming trend change is a shift in the sequence of highs and lows.

-For example, a market that’s been carving out higher highs and higher lows may be in trouble with a single lower high.
+For example, a market that has been forming higher highs and higher lows may signal trouble with just one lower high.

-However, a trend is not technically broken until we get a lower high and a lower low.
+However, a trend isn’t technically broken until we see both a lower high and a lower low.

-Note how the price action inside the second red circle above took out the last swing low.
+Notice how the price action in the second red circle above broke below the previous swing low.

-As soon as that low was taken out, the GBPJPY signaled that buyers were in trouble.
+Once that low was taken out, it was a clear sign that GBPJPY buyers were in trouble.

 Always remember to keep it simple.

-All we’re doing here is identifying a potential shift in trend by focusing on the relationship between highs and lows.
+We’re just identifying a potential trend shift by watching the relationship between highs and lows.

-One important thing to keep in mind about the head and shoulders pattern is that it’s only confirmed on a break of neckline support.
+One key thing to remember about the head and shoulders pattern is that it’s only confirmed when the neckline support is broken.

 And by break, I mean a close below it.

-A common mistake among Forex traders is to assume the pattern is complete once the right shoulder forms.
+A common mistake among Forex traders is assuming the pattern is complete when the right shoulder forms.

-In fact, it’s only complete and thus tradeable once the market closes below the neckline.
+In reality, it’s only complete and tradeable once the market closes below the neckline.

 head-and-shoulders-breakout